-YWCA Saskatoon’s Turning Points is a transitional housing program offering a safe, affordable, supportive environment for 14 women who are ready and willing to change their lives for up to one year.
-Women in this program have the opportunity to create a stable foundation from which to build upon in order to live independently.
-This program was developed in response to a need for longer-term supports for some of the clients accessing the crisis shelter.
+YWCA Saskatoon’s Turning Points was developed as a response to the need for long-term support for many of the crisis shelter residents.
+It is a transitional housing program that offers a safe, affordable, and supportive environment for 14 women who are ready and willing to change their lives, for up to one year.
+Through this program, women have the opportunity to create a stable foundation on which they can build a fulfilling, independent life.

 Turning Points clients receive: